If You Have Bone Cancer

 How does the doctor know I have bone cancer?

-The doctor will ask you questions about your health and do a physical exam.
-If signs are pointing to bone cancer, tests will be needed to find out for sure.
-Here are some of the tests you may need:
+If you go to the doctor with one or more of these symptoms, they will ask questions about your health and do a physical exam.
+If signs are pointing to bone cancer, the doctor will do tests to find out for sure.

-X-rays: Most bone cancers can be seen on x-rays, so this is often the first test done if a person might have bone cancer.
+X-ray: This is often the first test done if the doctor thinks you might have bone cancer.

-MRI scan: MRIs use radio waves and strong magnets instead of x-rays to make detailed pictures of the body.
-MRIs can be used to learn more about the size and shape of a tumor in a bone.
+MRI scan: MRIs use radio waves and strong magnets instead of x-rays to make detailed pictures of your body.
+MRIs can help doctors learn more about the size and shape of a tumor in a bone and whether it has spread to surrounding tissues.
+This helps them plan for a biopsy (see below) and surgery.

-CT scan (CAT scan): This test combines many x-rays to make detailed pictures.
-It can be used to see if the cancer has spread to the liver, lungs, or other organs.
+CT scan (CAT scan): This test uses x-rays to make detailed pictures of the inside of your body.
+It can be used to see if cancer has spread to your liver, lungs, or other organs.

-PET scan: A PET scan is like a bone scan, but it uses a type of sugar that can be seen inside your body with a special camera.
-Where there is cancer, this sugar shows up as a “hot spot.”
-This test is useful when your doctor thinks the cancer might have spread, but doesn’t know where.
+PET scan: A PET scan uses a special type of sugar that can be seen inside the body with a special camera.
+If there is cancer, this sugar shows up as a “hot spot” where the cancer is found.
+This test can help show if the cancer has spread, as well as if the cancer treatment is working.
 Some machines can do both a PET and a CT scan at the same time (known as a PET/CT scan).

-Biopsy: For this test, the doctor takes out small pieces of the tumor.
+For this test, the doctor takes out small pieces of the tumor.
 These are checked for cancer cells.
-This is the only way to know for sure if you have bone cancer (and what type it is).
+This is the only way to know for sure if you have bone cancer, and if so, what type.
 Biopsies can be done with a hollow needle or with surgery.
-Ask the doctor what kind of biopsy you need and how it’s done.
+Ask your doctor what kind of biopsy you need and how it’s done.

-If the tumor is in a bone, it’s very important that a surgeon who treats a lot of bone tumors does the biopsy.
+If the tumor is in a bone, it’s very important that your biopsy is done by a surgeon who treats a lot of bone tumors.
 This might affect treatment later on.

 Questions to ask the doctor